reuters-graphics/bluprint/README.md

 }
 ```

-This action overwrites files by passing them through a templating engine with custom context.
+This action overwrites files after passing them through a templating engine with custom context.

 `engine` is the templating engine to use.
 Can be either `"mustache"` or `"ejs"`.